litestar-org/litestar/docs/usage/12-openapi.md

 - `favicon_url`: url pointing at `.ico` file to use as a favicon.
 - `redoc_version`: version of redoc to use.
 - `swagger_ui_version`: version of Swagger-UI to use.
+- `stoplight_elements_version`: version of Stoplight Elements to use.

 We would then use the subclassed controller like so: